IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 ## Verify Access to OpenShift on the IBM Cloud

 After you've created a new cluster, open the OpenShift console.
 From the dropdown menu in the upper right of the page, click 'Copy Login Command'.
-Paste the copied command in your terminal.
+Paste the copied command into your terminal.

 1. Verify 'oc' CLI